IFaay/IFaay.github.io/README.md

 - Advantages of a semi-implicit scheme over a fully implicit scheme for Landau-Lifshitz-Gilbert equation.
 Discrete and Continuous Dynamical Systems - B.
 - Yeast-derived nanoparticles remodel the immunosuppressive microenvironment in tumor and tumor-draining lymph nodes to suppress tumor growth.
 Nat Commun 13, 110 (2022).
+- Optimization of Random Feature Method in the High-Precision Regime.
+Com Appl Math Comput.